Jared McCain makes 8 3s, scores 30 points as Duke ends James Madison's March Madness run

 McCain made his eighth 3 with 11:59 left in the second half, holding the follow-through and making the score 66-39.

-Duke was knocked out of the tournament in the second round by Tennessee last season, coach Jon Scheyer’s first as Mike Krzyzewski’s replacement.
+Duke was knocked out of the NCAA Tournament in the second round by Tennessee last season, coach Jon Scheyer’s first as Mike Krzyzewski’s replacement.

+Duke got bullied by the Volunteers and expected JMU to try to do the same.

+“None of us forgot about what happened in Tennessee in the second round,” Filipowski said.
+“I think we learned our lesson last year.”

-Scheyer has been part of seven Sweet 16 teams as a player and an assistant.
-Now he’s got his first as a head coach.
+Scheyer has been part of seven Sweet 16 teams as a player and an assistant at Duke.
+Now he’s got his first as a head coach after the Blue Devils entered the tournament on a two-game losing streak.

+Scheyer said the offense was the problem in losses to North Carolina to end the regular season and to North Carolina State to start the Atlantic Coast Conference Tournament.
+The Blue Devils went to work on that with extra time to prepare for the NCAAs.

+“You’re not going to score 93 points every game, but I do think our offense was a lot better in these two games,” he said.

-McCain started sharp, knocking down his first six 3-pointers and flashing big smiles toward the JMU fan section after he did.
+McCain started sharp, knocking down his first six 3-pointers.
 His fourth 3 with 11:49 left in the first half made it 24-9 and drew a timeout from the Dukes.

+After McCain’s sixth straight made 3 of the half, he spread is arms as he jogged back on D and said something to nobody in particular.
+Maybe a little Michael Jordan shrug?

+“I don’t know what I was doing,” he said.
+“I wasn’t really conscious out there.”

 Duke led 47-25 at the half, JMU’s largest deficit of the season.